pfeghali/CS130A-FinalPrep/README.md

 ### N-Colorable
 Same idea, but now instead of 2 colors, what about N colors?
 ## Bi-Connectivity
-A graph is bi-connected i we must delete at least two nodes to get rid of a given node.
+A graph is bi-connected i fwe must delete at least two nodes to get rid of a given node.
 ### Why?
 This is important if we are trying to keep safe references to some data, or ensure that it is easil accesible in a multitude of fashions.
 Or if we are a mapping application searching for alternate routes to a destination due to a route closure.
 ### Articulation Point